SupaxInc/stable-diffusion-from-scratch/resources/StableDiffusion.md

    - In each denoising step, self-attention helps refine image details by relating different image regions, while cross-attention guides the process using the text embeddings.
    - The U-Net predicts the noise to be removed at each step, guided by both attention mechanisms.
    - The scheduler then plays a crucial role in the denoising process:
-     - It takes the noise prediction from the U-Net and updates the noisy latent image.
+     - It takes the noise prediction from the U-Net and updates the noisy latent image with less noise.
      - It determines the step size and noise level for each iteration, potentially skipping steps (e.g., from 1000 to 980).
      - The scheduler implements the specific diffusion algorithm, such as DDPM, DDIM, or others.
      - It manages the trade-off between speed and quality by controlling the number and size of denoising steps.